Michaelpalacce/Server/README.md

 # Modifications
 - You can modify the .env file to your needs.
 - APP_PORT will be which port the app is attached to
-- ENABLE_SECURITY - whether to secure the app 1 or 0
 - ADMIN_USERNAME and ADMIN_PASSWORD - in case of enabled security what are the password and the username
-- REQUEST_TIMEOUT - How much to keep requests active for in milliseconds
-- UPLOADS_DIR - where to put the temporary upload files
-- ENABLE_TERMINAL - 1 or 0 whether the terminal should be enabled ( CURRENTLY NOT WORKING )
-- ENABLE_SECURITY_HEADERS - 1 or 0 whether the security headers should be enabled or not ( hsts, Expect-CT, CSP, Content Type Options )
-- DEBUG - Whether to write logs on a debug level 1 or 0
-- USERS_DIR - Where the users should be stored.
-If empty then the os.tmpDir will be used, if === 'LOCAL_DIR' then the project root will be used
 - TERMINAL_TO_SPAWN - the name of the terminal process to spawn ( for example: In windows if you have git bash you can spawn bash.exe )
 - SSL_KEY_PATH - The ABSOLUTE path to the SSL key
 - SSL_CERT_PATH - The ABSOLUTE path to the SSL certificate